 - Bubbles: Buy a child’s bubble kit and blow bubbles and let your cat watch, wonder and try to catch them!
 It is good for your child-within too :-).

 - Grow Cat Grass: Pick up seeds at your local garden or pet store and grow Cat Grass year round as a special treat for your cat.

 - Grow Catnip: Catnip (Nepetia cataria) is a herb relative of the mint family that causes excitement, allowing some cats to let go of their inhibitions.
 Cats will act like crazy by: pawing, licking, rolling, rubbing, falling, and dancing like out of control.
 Seeds are available at most pet supply stores and small plants are available seasonally in garden centers.

 - Make Your Own Catnip Toys: Cat toys do not have to be fancy for a cat to love them.
 A very basic “mouse” can be created by sewing two half circles together tapering one end more than the other giving more of a back/tail shape.
 When almost close, invert and fill with fresh catnip.
 Finish sewing to close and you have the perfect toy!

-Remember, your cats don't care how much money you spent.
+Remember, your cats don’t care how much money you spent.
 They only care if their toys are fun.
-As you consider the list of "frugal toys", make sure you keep your pet safe.
-Any toy has the potential to become a risk if your cat is able to swallow, puncture, or chew off pieces of it. and string.
-Don't let your pet play unsupervised.
+As you consider the list of “frugal toys”, make sure you keep your pet safe.
+Any toy has the potential to become a risk if your cat is able to swallow, puncture, or chew off pieces of it.
+Don’t let your kitty play with toys unsupervised.